 Meetings provide you an opportunity to request your people to prepare presentations, reports, and questions, as well as the minutes.

-If you are equipping people towards a management role or a leadership position, or if you are dealing with people on a Performance Improvement Plan, it is easy to teach accountability and responsibility through your meetings.
-Introduce meetings where they have to actually present in front of people, lead the conversation, or just have this audit on their shoulders.
+If you are equipping people towards a management role or a leadership position or dealing with people on a Performance Improvement Plan, it is easy to teach accountability and responsibility through your meetings.
+Introduce meetings where they have to actually present in front of people, lead the conversation, or have this audit on their shoulders.

 No one wants to show up to a meeting unprepared especially when given special tasks or assignments.
-So if you want to enforce responsibility and train your people, then hold meetings right away.
+So if you want to enforce responsibility and train your people, hold meetings immediately.